cccbr/runningatower/content/docs/ringingroom/_index.md

 - Lighting needs to be maintained, e.g. bulbs changed, therefore the light fittings should be safely accessible.

 - There should be a battery back-up to protect against a blown fuse or power failure in at least one light fitting.
 The lighting should be 'safety lighting' not 'exit lighting'.
 The former is brighter.
-There is further information at [Oxford Diocesan Guild website emergency lighting](https://odg.org.uk/wordpress/wp-content/uploads/2020/01/tbc01_emergency_lighting-3.pdf).
+There is further information at **[Oxford Diocesan Guild website emergency lighting](https://odg.org.uk/wordpress/wp-content/uploads/2020/01/tbc01_emergency_lighting-3.pdf)**.
 N.B.
 This document is to be updated.

 If the ringing room has large windows consider some means of reducing direct sunlight which may temporarily blind the ringers e.g. curtains or blinds.